About the VICS

 Cancer policy in Victoria

 The Victorian Cancer Plan identifies priorities to prevent cancer, increase survival, improve the experience of the cancer treatment and care system, and achieve equitable outcomes for all Victorians with cancer.
 The Victorian Government prepares a cancer plan every 4 years.
-The 2020–2024 plan establishes the critical role of the VICS as the state’s cancer improvement network, and the VICS Optimal Care Summits (formerly the Victorian Tumour Summits) as the state’s program to identify and address unwarranted variations in clinical practice and cancer outcomes.
+Past impacts and ongoing initiatives enabled by the VICS are cited throughout the Victorian Cancer Plan for 2024–2028.

 The VICS support and monitor implementation and performance, at statewide and local levels, of 2 key mechanisms that underpin the Victorian Cancer Plan: Optimal Care Pathways (OCPs) and multidisciplinary team meeting (MDM) quality.